tapassahoo/tapassahoo/README.md

 ## ⚡ About Me
 Hello!
 I'm Dr. Tapas Sahoo, a Postdoctoral Research Associate at the S. N. Bose National Centre for Basic Sciences in Kolkata, India.
 With a rich background in quantum molecular dynamics, my research focuses on simulations for complex molecular systems, leveraging mathematical modeling and high-performance computing.

+🔬 My research interests are broad yet specialized.
+They include quantum molecular dynamics of many-body systems, computation of entanglement entropy for confined molecular systems, and estimation of thermodynamic and ground-state properties using the Path Integral Monte Carlo methodology.
+I am also deeply interested in the effect of nuclear spin in many-body rotors and the application of molecular dynamics in material science.

+💻 On GitHub, you'll find my work that spans various programming languages and tools.
+I have expertise in FORTRAN, Python, C, C++, and Julia, and am skilled in high-performance computations and using scientific tools like Visual Molecular Dynamics, MoRiBS-PIGS, PySCF, ORCA, and MCTDH.

+🌐 I am passionate about open science and collaborative research.
+I welcome opportunities to connect with fellow researchers, developers, and enthusiasts in computational chemistry and physics.
+Whether it's discussing research, exploring new methodologies, or just exchanging ideas, feel free to reach out!

+📖 Outside of research, I enjoy exploring advancements in quantum computing and contributing to scientific education and outreach.

+Let's connect and explore the exciting world of computational science together!

 ## ⚡ Present Academic Position
 - [x] Post Doctoral Research Associate-III \